TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 2) the amount of supplies or services required for the proposed contract period;

-1) Where the original procurement specifically called for an initial term plus renewals, the renewals may be exercised without further procurement activity, provided the initial term and the exercised renewals may not exceed 10 years, the terms and conditions do not change except as provided in the contract (such as price escalations tied to an index) and the option is reserved solely to the IOC.
+1) When the original procurement specifically called for an initial term plus renewals, the renewals may be exercised without further procurement activity, provided the initial term and the exercised renewals may not exceed 10 years, the terms and conditions do not change except as provided in the contract (such as price escalations tied to an index) and the option to renew is reserved solely to the IOC or to mutual agreement of the parties.

-2) When the original procurement was silent as to renewals, the renewal must be procured using one of the methods of source selection authorized by the Code and this Part.
+2) When a renewal will result in the total term, counting the initial term and any previous renewals, exceeding 10 years, the renewal must be procured using one of the methods of source selection authorized by the Code and this Part.
+This renewal will start a new term that shall not exceed 10 years.